Go Sustainable: How to Buy Your First Green PC

 Why buy a Green PC?

-It’s no secret that green PCs and green tech in general is coming on strong in the tech industry.
+It’s no secret that green PCs and green tech in general have taken the tech industry by storm.
 But there are still some shoppers who aren’t so sure it’s the right move or the right time.

-However, the risks to adopting Green PCs are limited, if they exist at all.
-Green computers still run the latest Windows software and have high-powered components.
+However, the risks to adopting Green PCs (or green Chromebooks) are limited, if they exist at all.
+Green computers still run the latest Windows or Chrome OS software and have high-powered components.
 They also come with compelling designs and perform at the same level as their less-environmentally friendly alternatives.

 Best of all, eco-friendly computers don’t run up higher price tags and are still as affordable as any high-quality PC.